-Of things that are noticeable at the first sight about the Japanese railways is that there are relatively more employees working in the passenger service (than in Europe).
-You can recognise them easily as they wear uniforms and white gloves.
+Of things that are noticeable at first sight about the Japanese railways is that there are relatively more employees working in the passenger service (than in Europe).
+You can recognize them easily as they wear uniforms and white gloves.
 The other thing is that on most railway platforms there are marks on the floor indicating the place where the passengers should queue.
 So it is the role of the train driver to stop the train so that the door opens exactly in front of the queue.
 I do not understand Japanese.
-But a friend of mine, who speaks the language says that if the train driver does not manage to fit the exact spot a speaker says a polite excuse formula though megaphones.
+But a friend of mine, who speaks the language says that if the train driver does not manage to fit the exact spot a speaker says a polite excuse formula through megaphones.
 To be frank, all of us had a problem of queuing this way (preferred to spend the waiting time on conversations standing in a circle).
 Once even we were brought to order by a man in white gloves (Ops!).

 Of other specific things we noticed was that when trains were about to depart music was playing for several minutes indicating to people approaching the platform to hurry up.

 Our first day in Japan was a short one.
 We were tired after the eleven hours flight from Munich.
 As we landed at Tokyo Haneda airport it was already 2 p.m.
 We needed an additional 4 hours or so to get to the hotel.
 We lost about an hour and a half because of not knowing the local specifics.
 Accidentally, we took a train that serviced commuters living far outside the city center.
 As the train left the city center, it did not stop for the first 30 km or so.
 Quite quickly we were approached by a Japanese, who explained the system to us but it was already too late to leave the train.
 After we got to the hotel, we gave us some time for a shower and left for Shinjuku, the Tokyo district (to be exact the so-called ‘special ward’) combining office and leisure area.